cvxgrp/dsp/README.md

 ## Minimal example

 The following example creates and solves a simple saddle point problem known as a matrix game.
-A saddle point problem is created by specifying a `MinimizeMaximize` objective and a list of constraints.
+A saddle point problem is created by specifying an objective and a list of constraints.
 Here, the objective is $f(x, y) = x^TCy$, which is simultaneously minimized over $x$ and maximized over $y$.
 The resulting saddle point is an optimal mixed strategy for both players in the matrix game.